edgedb/easy-edgedb/chapter2/index.md

 ## Enums, scalar types, and extending

 We now have two types of transport in the book: train, and horse-drawn carriage.
 The book is based in 1887, and our game will let the characters use types of transport that were available that year.
-Here an `enum` (enumeration) is probably the best choice, because an `enum` is about making one choice between options.
+Here an `enum` (enumeration) is probably the best choice, because an `enum` is about choosing one of several options.
 The variants of the enum should be written in UpperCamelCase.

 Here we see the word `scalar` for the first time: this is a `scalar type` because it only holds a single value at a time.
 The other types (`City`, `Person`) are `object types` because they can hold multiple values at the same time.